 Whilst directly accessing technology, children are monitored physically by their teacher and other members of staff present.
-This requires staff to be present and vigilant and reflects our school's current situation: few e-safeguarding incidents lead to a conclusion of low risk.
-This will be amended if circumstances change.
+This requires staff to be present and vigilant and to report and or/escalate when concerns arise.

 All internet traffic is logged within the Smoothwall Admin Console and is accessible to the Computing subject leader or RM Education on request.
 Staff and children enrolled at Paisley Primary School have their internet access and history logged within this system.